 Contract formation

-Contract management.
+Contract management

 After completing the needs analysis, Victor and Candace conducted a job task analysis.
 The job task analysis was driven by the four areas of observed performance gaps in the acquisition workforce, which were identified in the needs analysis.
 The goal of the job task analysis was to identify desired competencies that support the learning goals and needs of the organization.
 In this way, the needs analysis informs the task analysis, and conducting a valid task analysis is largely dependent upon data from the needs analysis.